A New Geometric Representation for 3D Bijective Mappings and Applications: Mathematical background

-To better understand this definition, we first note that $J^T J$ is a symmetric semi-definite matrix.
-By applying the eigenvalue decomposition to this matrix, we have
+To understand this decomposition, note that $J^T J$ is a symmetric positive semi-definite matrix.
+Using eigen decomposition, $J^T J$ can be factorized as

-where $W$ is an orthogonal matrix because $J^T J$ is symmetric, therefore we also have $W^{-1} = W^T$.
-The diagonal matrix $D$ contains the eigenvalues of $J^T J$. $\Sigma$ denotes the matrix whose diagonal entries are the square root of the corresponding entries in $D$.
-Those diagonal entries are the singular values of $J$.
-Thus, we have $P = \sqrt{J^T J} = W\Sigma W^{-1}$.
+where $W$ is an orthogonal matrix and $D$ is a diagonal matrix containing the eigenvalues of $J^T J$.
+Since $J^T J$ is symmetric, its eigenvalues are non-negative, and $\Sigma$ is defined as the diagonal matrix whose entries are the square roots of the corresponding entries in $D$.
+These diagonal entries of $\Sigma$ are the singular values of $J$.
+Thus,

-Therefore, any linear transformation from $\mathbb{R}^n$ to $\mathbb{R}^n$ is a composition of a rotation/reflection and a dilation.
+This shows that any linear transformation from $\mathbb{R}^n$ to $\mathbb{R}^n$ can be expressed as a composition of a rotation/reflection and a dilation.